wo3kie/cxxDojo/README.md

 **qr.cpp**
 Implement a function to do a QR decomposition of a matrix.
 From [Wikipedia](https://en.wikipedia.org/wiki/QR_decomposition) QR decomposition is a decomposition of a matrix _A_ into a product _A_=_QR_ of an orthogonal matrix _Q_ and an upper triangular matrix _R_.

-**interpolation.cpp**
-Implement a function to interpolate a given set of points with a polynomial.
-Use Newton's divided difference method.

 **map_utils.cpp**
 Implement a collection of function to work with std::map like: groupBy, keys, values...